theobald-software/theobald-software.github.io/content/_en/xtract-is/bw-loader/example-scenario/texts.md

 ![BWLoader-Text-01](/img/content/BWLoader-Text-01.png){:class="img-responsive"}

-Because we already created all necessary BW objects in the last section, all we need now is a new InfoPackage.
-This can be created by clicking the *Create New InfoPackage* button.
+As all necessary BW objects have been already created in the last section.
+Now create a new InfoPackage by clicking *Create New InfoPackage* button.
 The dialog should be filled in as follows:

 ![BWLoader-Text-02](/img/content/BWLoader-Text-02.png){:class="img-responsive"}